LBrinkmann/ai_vs_ci/notes/journal.md

-# Tabular only
+# TabularQ learning

+CI:
+each agent has as an input its own color and the colors of all neighbors normally each agent has its own Q-table.

-## gamma, alpha, networktype
+## gamma, alpha, networktype (!)

 ![](../plotting/tabular_vs_heuristic_2/plots/alpha_gamma.png)

-The network type (and number of agents) has a huge impact on the complexity of the task and hence on the learning rate.
+The network type (and number of agents) has a huge impact on the complexity of the task and hence on the learning speed.

 The parameter gamma controlles how much the model anticipates future rewards.
 The learning rate, alpha, controlles how much the model changes its weights in each iteration.